So you collected the soccer balls, purchased the uniforms, and are all set for tryouts.

 It’s an ugly truth that many parents lose their temper when watching their kid’s games or helping them practice.
 As a parent myself, I understand and have worked hard to avoid this mistake.

-We produce a weekly podcast dedicated to helping parents navigate the world of youth soccer and avoiding common mistakes.
-Click below to start listening.
+Check out our weekly podcast for tips on how to navigate the world of youth soccer and avoid common mistakes.